 The 18th century was not only the Age of the Enlightenment when art and science were properly intertwined, but it was also the golden age of British horse racing.
 The home of horse racing, Newmarket, seems an appropriate setting to celebrate Stubbs both as an artist and a man of science.

 An Introduction to Stubbs is at Palace House Newmarket from June 27 – September 29 2019.

-The National Heritage Centre is a five acre site in the heart of Newmarket.
-It comprises three complementary attractions; National Horseracing Museum in the Trainer’s House and King’s Yard Galleries, Packard Galleries of British Sporting Art in Palace House, and a chance to meet former racehorses in the flagship home…
+The National Horse Racing Museum is situated in Charles II’s sporting palace and stables and spans five acres in the heart of Newmarket.
+It comprises three complementary attractions; a new National Horseracing Museum, a National Art Gallery of British Sporting Art, and a chance to meet former racehorses and learn…